ibm-cloud-docs/powervs-vpc/planning.md

 {{site.data.keyword.attribute-definition-list}}

-# Before you begin deploying the {{site.data.keyword.powerSysFull}} with VPC landing zone deployable architecture
+# Planning for the {{site.data.keyword.powerSysFull}} with VPC landing zone deployable architecture
-{: #automation-planning}
+{: #plan}

-Before you begin the deployment, ensure that the prerequisites for the deployable architecture are met.
+Before you begin the deployment, make sure that you understand and meet the prerequisites.
 {: shortdesc}

 ## Confirm your {{site.data.keyword.cloud_notm}} settings
-{: #vpc-cloud-prereqs}
+{: #powervs-automation-cloud-prereqs}

 Complete the following steps before you deploy the {{site.data.keyword.powerSys_notm}} with VPC landing zone deployable architecture.